 \subsubsection{Learning}

-We used the optimizer Adam while training both \textit{D} and \textit{G}, with the former having learning rate = 0.0002 and the latter having learning rate = 0.0004.
+We used the optimizer Adam while training both \textit{D} and \textit{G}, with the former having a learning rate of 0.0002 and the latter having a learning rate of 0.0004.
 The batch size was 128 and the number of iterations was 5000.
-In addition, label smoothing was applied to avoid overfitting as follows: $\mathrm{True\:label} = (1-\mathrm{smoothing\:parameter}) + 0.5(\mathrm{smoothing\:parameter}), \mathrm{False\:label} = 1-\mathrm{True\:label}$, the parameter was set to 0.2.
-Furthermore, in this experiment, we trained three types of BMs, each with a different network topology, using a Gibbs sampling, which is an MCMC algorithm and QMC, respectively.
+In addition, label smoothing was applied to avoid overfitting as follows: $\mathrm{True\:label} = (1-\mathrm{smoothing\:parameter}) + 0.5(\mathrm{smoothing\:parameter}), \mathrm{False\:label} = 1-\mathrm{True\:label}$; the parameter was set to 0.2.
+Furthermore, in this experiment, we trained three types of BM, each with a different network topology, using Gibbs sampling, which is an MCMC algorithm and QMC, respectively.
 These hyperparameters are summarized in Table 1.
-Because the nodes of BM take a value of either -1 or 1, these were transformed to continuous values in the same way as in previous research\cite{Wilson}.
-The manner was as follows.
-Let $z_{i}$ be the ith node of the BM and $r$ be a random number drawn uniformly on [-1,1], we set $\alpha = - 4$.
+Because the nodes of BM take a value of either $-1$ or $1$, these were transformed to continuous values in the same way as in previous research\cite{Wilson2021}, as follows.
+Let $z_{i}$ be the ith node of the BM and $r$ be a random number drawn uniformly on [$-1$,$1$], we set $\alpha = - 4$.